TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-asc-connectivity-aad-mfa-required.md

 	ownershipId="AzureData_AzureDatabaseforPostgreSQL"
 />

-# Canâ€™t connect to PostgreSQL server: Azure AD token is not authenticated with multi-factor authentication
+# Can't connect to PostgreSQL server: Azure AD token is not authenticated with multi-factor authentication

 <!--issueDescription-->
 There are <!--$Count-->Count<!--/$Count--> failed connections to PostgreSQL server <!--$ServerName-->ServerName<!--/$ServerName--> between <!--$StartTime-->StartTime<!--/$StartTime-->(UTC) and <!--$EndTime-->EndTime<!--/$EndTime-->(UTC) because of an Azure AD token that was not validated using multi-factor authentication.